Viagem no Douro - a small wine journey to the Douro Valley

 Viagem no Douro – eine kleine Weinreise ins Douro-Tal - Maître Philippe & Filles

-We at Maître Philippe et filles are always looking for exciting new products that win our hearts and that we can offer our customers.
-Of course, our focus is on French delicacies, but if there are interesting products to discover and taste elsewhere, we are curious and take a closer look...
-Portugal seems to be a real treasure trove in this regard!
+At Maître Philippe et filles, we're always on the lookout for exciting new products that capture our hearts and that we can offer our customers.
+Our focus is naturally on French gourmet food, but if there are interesting products to discover and taste elsewhere, we're curious and take a closer look...
+Portugal seems to be a true treasure trove in this regard!

-We have had the fantastic Alento wines from Luis Louro from the Alentejo in our program for some time now, and since the beginning of the asparagus season we have also had the great Vinho Verde from Quinta de Teamonde in the north of the country.
-We wanted to complete this small selection with wine from the famous Douro Valley, which many of you should already be familiar with.
-So we booked a flight relatively spontaneously, packed our bags and set off with the family...
+We've had the fantastic Alento wines from Luis Louro in the Alentejo in our program for some time now, and since the beginning of asparagus season, we've also been offering the excellent Vinho Verde from Quinta de Teamonde in the north of the country.
+We wanted to round out this small selection with wine from the famous Douro Valley, which many of you may already be familiar with.
+So, at relatively short notice, we booked a flight, packed our bags, and set off with the family...

-The Douro Valley is located in northern Portugal and owes its name to the river of the same name, which flows through the valley like a blue lifeline.
-The Douro Valley is one of the most famous wine regions in Europe and has been a UNESCO World Heritage Site since 2011.
-In fact, it is the oldest protected wine-growing region in the world: Here, in 1756, the Marquês de Pombal laid down the quality characteristics for wine and viticulture.
-The Douro Valley used to be best known for port wine, but now more and more very good, especially red wines are being produced here, which are delighting more and more critics and happy drinkers worldwide.
+The Douro Valley is located in northern Portugal and takes its name from the river of the same name, which flows through the valley like a blue lifeline.
+The Douro Valley is one of Europe's most famous wine regions and has been a UNESCO World Heritage Site since 2011.
+In fact, it is the oldest protected wine-growing region in the world: It was here that the Marquês de Pombal established the quality standards for wine and winemaking in 1756.
+The Douro Valley was once primarily known for port wine, but today, more and more excellent wines, especially red ones, are being produced here, which are pleasing more and more critics and happy drinkers around the world.

-In this extremely green and fertile valley, not only does the heat accumulate, but above all a lot of history, a lot of know-how and a lot of good wine!
+This extremely green and fertile valley is not only home to heat, but also to a wealth of history, know-how and good wine!

 View of the Douro Valley

-Our journey began with a brief stop in Porto and then continued to Peso da Régua, a small inland town about 120 kilometers east of Porto.
-Here we set up camp in order to get to know selected winegrowers and their wines over the next few days.
+Our journey began with a brief stopover in Porto and then continued to Peso da Régua, a small inland town about 120 kilometers east of Porto.
+Here we set up camp to spend the next few days getting to know select winemakers and their wines.

 View from our window

-Our host's sister-in-law and her husband started with a spontaneous wine tasting on the evening of our arrival.
-Because of course they also have their own vineyards.
-Under the Arcadela brand, they produce origin-protected Douro wine and port wine, which they export to several European countries.
+Our host's sister-in-law and her husband kicked things off with a spontaneous wine tasting on the evening of our arrival.
+Of course, they also own their own vineyards.
+Under the Arcadela brand, they produce protected-origin Douro wine and port wine, which they export to several European countries.
 The exception is the port wine.
-It is - as we should hear often in the following days - "only for family and friends" ...
+This, as we would hear many times in the days that followed, is "only for family and friends"...

-We tried a white wine, a classic red everyday wine, a reserva and their tawny porto.
+We tried a white wine, a classic everyday red, a reserva, and their tawny port.

 The wines of Arcadela

-The next day, at 10 a.m., we continued with the Quita do Judeu , where we were welcomed by André Marinho Pinto, who runs the Quinta with his wife.
-André is 38 years old, a very likeable and relaxed guy and speaks Portuguese with a slight Brazilian accent.
-Like his wife, he is one of the so-called 'returnees', Brazilian-born Portuguese who returned to their parents' motherland in their early 20s and made a living here.
+The next day, at 10 a.m., we continued to Quita do Judeu , where we were welcomed by André Marinho Pinto, who runs the quinta with his wife.
+André is 38 years old, a very pleasant and relaxed guy, and speaks Portuguese with a slight Brazilian accent.
+Like his wife, he is one of the so-called "returnees," Portuguese-born Brazilians who returned to their parents' homeland in their early twenties and built a life here.

 Surroundings of Quinta do Judeu

-Quinta do Judeu owes its name to an ancient Roman stone statue of a Jew, of which no one knows exactly what it is...
-The Quinta has been in the family for a long time, but was not worked until the early 2000s.
-It was not until 2004 that André's wife's father bequeathed the Quinta to the couple.
-With the expense of massive investments (including with the help of EU subsidies), the two restored the property and got the house, vineyards and facilities up and running again.
-Since then they have been running the Quinta with the help of an oenologist and a professional winemaker.
-Both of them are lateral entrants from business and marketing.
-The brand's coherent appearance reflects its capabilities in this area.
+Quinta do Judeu owes its name to an ancient Roman stone statue of a Jew, the origins of which no one quite knows.
+The quinta has been in the family for a long time, but was not cultivated until the early 2000s.
+It was not until 2004 that Andrés' wife's father bequeathed the quinta to the couple.
+With massive investment (including EU subsidies), the couple restored the property and revamped the house, vineyards, and facilities.
+Since then, they have run the quinta with the help of an oenologist and a professional winemaker.
+The couple themselves are career changers from business and marketing.
+The coherent brand image reflects their skills in this field.

 The Quinta do Judeu and the eponymous statue (the new version by a local artist – the original was stolen)

-At the Quinta do Judeu, four wines are produced from autochthonous grape varieties that grow on A and B locations: a white wine, an everyday red wine ("Corgo") and two red wines at Reserva level, which are not declared as such ("By Quinta" and "Quinta do Judeu").
+Quinta do Judeu produces four wines from indigenous grape varieties grown on A and B vineyards: a white wine, an everyday red wine ("Corgo"), and two red wines at Reserva level, which, however, are not declared as such ("By Quinta" and "Quinta do Judeu").

 The wines of Quinta do Judeu

-First, André welcomed us at the Quinta and showed us the entire facility.
-It started with the lagares.
-These are large granite troughs in which the grapes are crushed without crushing the pits.
-This gives the wine its beautiful intense red colour, but no additional tannins and tannins get into the wine.
-This ancient method actually gives much better results than any other mechanical method.
+First, André welcomed us to the quinta and showed us the entire facility.
+We started with the lagares.
+These are large granite troughs in which the grapes are crushed by treading them without crushing the seeds.
+This gives the wine its beautiful, intense red color, but prevents any additional tannins from entering the wine.
+This ancient method actually produces much better results than all other mechanical methods.

-An interesting detail: On the Quinta do Judeu, all parts of the system are set up in such a way that gravity is used as much as possible.
-The stainless steel tanks and barrels are in a lowered room and the wine can flow straight down from the lagares without having to be pumped.
-Another part of the facility houses the warehouse, packing station and loading area, from where the orders are delivered all over the world.
-Around 90% of production goes abroad, including to Brazil, China, Belgium, Germany, Ireland, Switzerland...
+An interesting detail: At Quinta do Judeu, all parts of the facility are positioned to utilize gravity as much as possible.
+This means that the stainless steel tanks and barrels are located in a lowered space, allowing the wine to flow directly from the lagares without the need for pumping.
+Another part of the facility houses the warehouse, packing station, and the loading area, from where orders are shipped all over the world.
+Approximately 90% of production is exported to countries including Brazil, China, Belgium, Germany, Ireland, Switzerland, and others.

-This is where the wine is stored – in bottles and in barrels
+This is where the wine is stored – in bottles and barrels

-Next, we all got into André's jeep together to see his vineyards up close.
-One of the main characteristics of this growing area are the very steep slopes, which often make it impossible to work with tractors and machines and force manual harvesting.
+Next, we all climbed into Andrés's jeep for a closer look at his vineyards.
+One of the key characteristics of this region is the very steep slopes, which often make working with tractors and machinery impossible and force the grapes to be harvested by hand.
 The vineyards of Quinta do Judeu are also terraced on the steep slopes of the Douro.

-In total, the three vineyards extend over 27 hectares, which are quite scattered and sometimes far away from the quinta, which poses an additional challenge.
-Now in May there is not so much going on in the vineyards: the vines are pruned, tied down and treated as part of moderate pest control.
+In total, the three vineyards cover 27 hectares, which are quite scattered and, in some cases, located far from the quinta, which presents an additional challenge.
+Now, in May, there's not much going on in the vineyards: the vines are being pruned, tied down, and treated as part of a moderate pest control program.

 The vineyards on the steep slopes

-Only in autumn does it really get busy again, because then it's harvest time.
-Then numerous seasonal workers, many of them from Eastern Europe, are hired, who work for an hourly wage that exceeds the German minimum wage.
-However, the work is really hard and the thermometer regularly climbs to over 40°C ... even hardened workers sometimes give up prematurely, says André.
+Things only really get busy here again in the fall, when it's harvest time.
+That's when numerous seasonal workers, many of them from Eastern Europe, are hired, earning an hourly wage that exceeds the German minimum wage.
+However, the work is really hard, and temperatures regularly climb above 40°C... even hard-working workers sometimes give up prematurely, says André.

 “The wine is the boss: When it sleeps, we sleep, when it needs work, we work”

-To be honest, even at 34°C we can hardly imagine doing gymnastics around here with a heavy basket on our backs.
-And so we prefer to continue listening to André's explanations and enjoy the breathtaking view ...
+To be honest, even at 34°C, we can hardly imagine climbing around here with a heavy basket on our backs.
+So we prefer to continue listening to Andrés's explanations and enjoy the breathtaking view...

 Panoramic view from the São Leonardo viewpoint

-After this excursion we will be taken to a small hidden restaurant in Régua – an insider tip for the locals.
-In a relaxed 1970s atmosphere with competent and friendly waiters and fantastic food (including bacalhau and grilled octopus) we can finally enjoy the wines.
+After this excursion, we'll be taken to a small, hidden restaurant in Régua—a local insider tip.
+In a relaxed 70s atmosphere with competent and friendly waiters and fantastic food (including bacalhau and grilled octopus), we'll finally get to enjoy the wines.

 At the wine tasting

-We are particularly interested in the "Corgo" and also the 2012 white wine, which is produced with grapes from 85-year-old vines.
-An absolute winter wine that doesn't look out of place in the air-conditioned room.
-It is beautifully round, fat, full and has a slight sweetness.
-It goes perfectly with the bacon mushrooms that we get as a starter.
+We're particularly interested in the "Corgo" and the 2012 white wine, made with grapes from 85-year-old vines.
+A truly winter wine that doesn't seem out of place in the air-conditioned room.
+It's beautifully round, rich, full-bodied, and has a slight sweetness.
+It pairs perfectly with the bacon-covered mushrooms we're served as an appetizer.

-The 2013 Corgo is a great everyday red wine with a lot of character and 14% alcohol, but you don't notice it.
-The Touriga Nacional dominates the nose, bringing a beautiful floral note.
-In the mouth, the wine delights with a light acidity and subtle tannins.
-We can imagine it going well with any kind of food, but we find that it doesn't necessarily have to be accompanied by food.
-The two higher-priced and heavier red wines "By Quinta" and "Quinta do Judeu" are different, of course.
+The 2013 Corgo is a great everyday red wine with plenty of character and 14% alcohol, which you won't notice.
+The nose is dominated by Touriga Nacional, which brings lovely floral notes.
+In the mouth, the wine delights with light acidity and subtle tannins.
+We can imagine it pairing well with any type of food, but don't think it necessarily needs to be accompanied by food.
+The two higher-priced and heavier red wines "By Quinta" and "Quinta do Judeu" are, of course, different.

-Our conclusion of the meeting: an interesting and pleasant company with fantastic wines - bingo!
+Our conclusion from the meeting: an interesting and pleasant experience with fantastic wines – bingo!

 The second appointment of the day is in the evening at Quinta do Monte Travesso .
-It's on the other side of the Douro where, according to André, the roads are better but the wines are worse because it's on the shady side and the slopes aren't always that steep... :)
+It's located on the other side of the Douro, where, according to André, the roads are better, but the wines are worse because it's on the shady side and the slopes aren't always quite as steep... :)

-In fact, the vineyards of this quinta are less steep, but their wines really don't need to hide!
+In fact, the vineyards of this Quinta are less steep, but their wines really have nothing to hide!

 The vineyards of Quinta do Monte Travesso

-The Quinta do Monte Travesso is run by Bernardo Napolés and his father José and has been owned by the Napolés de Carvalho family, an old Portuguese aristocratic family, for 5 generations.
-The quinta dates back to the early 19th century and breathes history from every angle.
-All the rooms – even the inhabited ones – look like they are from a museum: there are old artefacts of wine and agriculture everywhere, as well as the uniform of the great-grandfather, which was hung with medals, and souvenirs he brought from Asia (he was a commander in Macau).
-Of course, an in-house private chapel with an imposing altar should not be missing.
-He himself was baptized here, José tells us proudly.
+Quinta do Monte Travesso is run by Bernardo Napolés and his father José and has been owned by the Napolés de Carvalho family, an old Portuguese landed aristocracy, for five generations.
+The quinta dates back to the early 19th century and exudes history from every angle.
+Every room—even the occupied ones—feels like a museum: Old artifacts from viticulture and agriculture are everywhere, as well as the great-grandfather's uniform, decorated with medals, and souvenirs he brought back from Asia (he was a commander in Macau).
+Of course, there's also a private chapel with an impressive altar.
+José proudly tells us that he himself was baptized here.

-Bernardo, who is in charge of representing the family business, has always worked in the wine business.
+Bernardo, who represents the family business, has always worked in the wine business.
 He divides his time between the family business and the large Portuguese-British port wine group Symington, for which he acts as a consultant.

-Our wine tasting begins with casual, multilingual small talk on the terrace with an excellent rosé - a rarity in the region, which otherwise tends to rely on red wine
+Our wine tasting begins with casual multilingual small talk on the terrace with an excellent rosé – a rarity in the region, which otherwise relies more on red wine

-The Rosé Monte Travesso in a suitable setting
+The Rosé Monte Travesso in a fitting setting

-Then Bernardo begins with a short tour of the property.
-Although everything is much more traditional here than at Quinta do Judeu, you can tell that the son brings a fresh character to the company.
-Not only the bottles and their boxes are quite minimalistic, the entry-level wine Travesso also surprises with a very modern and playful label that sticks in the memory.
+Bernardo then begins a short tour of the estate.
+Although everything here is much more traditional than at Quinta do Judeu, it's noticeable that his son brings a fresh character to the business.
+Not only are the bottles and their boxes quite minimalist, but the entry-level wine, Travesso, also surprises with a very modern and playful label that sticks in your mind.

 The Travesso